capitalcubing/ccweb/DesignDoc/README.md

 9. Donate (yay thug lyf)

 ###<a name="home-desc">1.
 Home</a>
 The homepage will have only a few buttons(less than 10) which will be the broadcast categories we can make.
-The current design is a tesselation of rhombi (which is a projected view of a cube) .
+The current design is a tesselation of rhombi (which is a projected view of a cube) . <br>

 Heading Font = Strasua <br>
-Tagline Font = Any (e.g. Century Gothic)
+Tagline Font = Any (e.g. Century Gothic) <br>

 The proposed design of Home page looks as below
 ![Home Design](images/homedesign.png)